Shopify SEO: 12-Step Guide for Beginners

 Women’s clothing page with subcategories “T-Shirts & Tanks,” “Tops,” and “Sweaters & Cardigans" highlighted

-And your product pages should include the following:
+Your product pages should include the following:

 • A title that contains your target keyword